The Lazy Lass's Way to DIY

 I’m not talking about turning your spare room into a lab.

 Or becoming the next Wellness Mama (check her blog though if you’ve never heard of her – she’s incredible).

 I just mean…

-Even something as simple and mixing bentonite clay with some charcoal for a face mask.
+Even something as simple and mixing bentonite clay with some activated charcoal powder for a face mask.

-And then add a little peppermint essential oil to that mix, and now you have toothpaste!
+And then adding a little peppermint essential oil to that mix, to turn it into toothpaste!

 You don’t have to overcomplicate it.

 And I promise you…